-If you want a backpacking tent that can also work for travel and bikepacking, or just don’t like messing with tent stakes, a freestanding tent might be for you.
+If you don’t hike with poles or want a more flexible tent for bikepacking or travel, a freestanding tent is for you.
 These tents can be pitched completely – at least the living area, not necessarily the vestibules – with zero stakes or trekking poles.
-You can pitch them on gravel, granite, concrete, or even indoors for privacy or mosquito protection when traveling.
+This means you can pitch them on gravel, granite, concrete, or even indoors for privacy or mosquito protection when traveling.

 Best Value Freestanding Solo Tent:

-The Big Sky Soul is a uniquely designed lightweight, freestanding solo tent.
+The Big Sky Soul is a uniquely designed lightweight and completely freestanding solo tent.
 Two foldable poles cross in the middle and extend beyond the door, so that even the vestibule is freestanding – unlike any other freestanding tent I’m aware of.
 Its double wall design is very flexible; you can use the inner or outer alone, or both in combination.

-I’ve used the Big Sky Soul extensively for backpacking, bikepacking, and adventurous travel and recommend it highly (detailed review here).
+I’ve used the Big Sky Soul extensively for backpacking, bikepacking, and adventurous travel and recommend it highly (see my detailed review here).
 It’s a versatile do-it-all shelter at a very reasonable weight and for a very reasonable price.

 Best Value Semi-Freestanding Solo Tent (runner up):

-The Tarptent Rainbow isn’t quite as light or as cheap as the Big Sky Soul, and it isn’t technically freestanding unless you have trekking poles, but it’s a bit lighter than the Big Sky Soul and worth a mention for its interesting hybrid freestanding design.
+The Tarptent Rainbow isn’t quite as light as the Big Sky Soul, and it isn’t technically freestanding unless you have trekking poles, but it’s a bit lighter than the Big Sky Soul and worth a mention for its interesting hybrid design.
 The four corners can be staked out for a no-trekking-poles-needed pitch, or attached to either end of trekking poles or substitute tent poles for a freestanding pitch (minus vestibules).

 This makes the Rainbow a flexible option that can readily adapt to different activities or regions.
 If you backpack with trekking poles in areas with rocky ground, the Rainbow allows you to pitch freestanding when needed or stake when it’s easy.